nixworks/public/news/2012/06/18/README.md

 ##### London
 ### [The largest stockholder of the London-based telecommunications firm Vodafone, institutional investor Orbis, ends its opposition to a planned acquisition by Vodafone of Cable & Wireless Worldwide; the deal now seems certain to go through. ](/news/2012/06/18/the-largest-stockholder-of-the-london-based-telecommunications-firm-vodafone-institutional-investor-orbis-ends-its-opposition-to-a-planned.md)
-_Context: London, Cable & Wireless Worldwide, Vodafone Group Plc_
+_Context: Vodafone Group Plc, London, Cable & Wireless Worldwide_

 ##### Iran
 ### [A new round of talks on nuclear power between Iran and six world powers opens in Moscow. ](/news/2012/06/18/a-new-round-of-talks-on-nuclear-power-between-iran-and-six-world-powers-opens-in-moscow.md)
-_Context: Iran, Moscow_
+_Context: Moscow, Iran_

 ##### Aung San Suu Kyi
 ### [Aung San Suu Kyi is due in Ireland. ](/news/2012/06/18/aung-san-suu-kyi-is-due-in-ireland.md)